 - Use mesh laundry bags when washing your silk bedding

 Wash silk in cold water.
 Temperatures above 80 degrees Fahrenheit (29 Celsius) can damage silk significantly.
 It is best to wash all silk products in cold water.
 Don't use bleach, which will harm the fabric and cause it to yellow, or fabric softener which can leave residue on the fabric.
-The natural thread fibers of silk and our specialized charmeuse weaving technique create the softest silk available.
+The natural thread fibers of silk and the charmeuse weaving technique used on luxury silk bedding create the softest silk available.
 Fabric softener and dryer sheets are unnecessary and will leave an unpleasant residue on the fabric.
 Pre-treat any stains with fabric wash prior to laundering.

 - Wash sheets and pillowcases in cold water